 The smartest one in the game is an automated statue that spits lasers at you with alarming accuracy (well, alarming when you account for the fact that they're only about a second slow, and in real life, that would be close enough to scare the crap out of most anyone.
 Certainly a nine-year-old like Link).

 It's established that also the guards of Hyrule castle are, well... dumb, without exception.
 No matter what time period the game in question plays in (not that we would know), the guards never seem to notice anyone walking by, if he's not right before their eyes.
 Even Princess Zelda has been mentioned to sneak out of the castle with no problems frequently.
 The only time the guards actually keep something from going in- or outside is in Majora's Mask.
 And this almost ensured the Termian apocalypse.
+It is, however, a little weird that the only reason they let a child out of town is because he has a sword.

 One of the most blatant examples is the Gerudo Fortress section in Ocarina of Time.
 For some reason, even after the 20th time you escape, they still can't be bothered to take away your hookshot...
 Although that might be because they can't figure out where he keeps it.